randomletters/motion_dimmer/CONTRIBUTING.rst

 How to test the project
 -----------------------

-You can run pre-commit or pytest suite manually and you can ensure the integration generated is working in Home Assistant when launched by Visual Studio Code in a devcontainer.
+You can run pytest suite manually and you can ensure the integration generated is working in Home Assistant when launched by Visual Studio Code in a devcontainer.

-Please refer to the ``CONTRIBUTING.rst`` file for detailed instructions on testing.

 How to submit changes